King of Pentacles

 Finally (and perhaps most importantly) the card also suggests an appreciation of true value rather than wealth.
 We often believe we are poor until the day something is taken away from us, and only then do we realize what really made us rich:

-Hades was often called the wealth giver, because although everything has to return back to him eventually, he did not take the things we hold dearest… at least not so soon such that we never realize their true value.
+Hades was often called the wealth giver, because although everything has to return to him eventually, he did not take the things we hold dearest, at least not so soon such that we never realize their true value.

 Sometimes wealth is knowing what you already have is priceless.
 True wealth is quality relationships, purpose, and health.

-The reversed King of Pentacles points to failures associated with either a lack or loss of wealth, a lack of the appreciation of real value, or simple greed and a vulgar relationship with wealth.
+The Reversed King of Pentacles points to failures associated with a lack or loss of wealth, a failure to appreciate true value, or a vulgar relationship with wealth.

 The reversed card can point to financial problems such as a loss of job or lack of income, a financial scam, or a poor purchasing decision.

-It can also suggest a lifestyle that does not lead to wealth leading to stability and personal growth.
+It can also suggest a lifestyle that does not lead to wealth being used to create stability and personal growth.
 This includes:

-- Wanting wealth and success as a means to fame or recognition rather than as a means of caring for the people and causes we hold dear.
-Beauty is only skin deep… unless it starts from the bone.
+• Wanting wealth and success as a means to fame or recognition, rather than as a means of caring for people and causes we hold dear.
+Beauty is only skin deep, unless it starts from the bone.
 Be a better person on the inside and it will show through to the outside.

 The reversed card can point to a lack of drive or a lack of character.
 Both result in stagnation:

-- Being dishonest or taking what is not yours is a way to gain wealth but it also leaves you with a lack of character and stagnation in a spiritual sense.
+• Being dishonest or taking what is not yours as a way to gain wealth.

-- Micro-managing wealth or a business is the easiest way to creating a situation where wealth (or the creation of wealth) leads to strife and stagnation rather than personal growth and happiness.
-People will leave your company and you will one day realize your behavior was simply trying to control the facets of yourself that you hate.
-A micro-manager is someone who constantly makes mistakes themselves, so trusts nobody!
+• Micromanaging a business, where the creation of wealth leads to strife rather than happiness.
+People will leave your company, and you will eventually realize your behavior was an attempt to control the facets of yourself that you hate.
+A micromanager constantly makes mistakes, and therefore trusts no one.

-Finally, the card can point to fear of losing your wealth or position.
-Not enriching your own life and those things you care for creates nothing but a rich and unhappy corpse.
-The only person who will love you will be Hades, because he gets another rich fool to add to his coffers…
+Finally, the card points to a paralyzing fear of losing your wealth or position.
+Failing to enrich your own life and the lives of those you love creates nothing but a rich, unhappy corpse.
+The only one who will love you is Hades, as he welcomes another rich fool to add to his coffers.

 Card Design Process

-You can never take any of it with you, and it all goes to Hades in the end… so use to make this world better, making your time on this earth memorable for you and those you care for.
+Once we view Hades as the King of Pentacles, a profound new meaning of wealth springs to the forefront.
+You can never take it with you, and it all goes to Hades in the end.
+Use your wealth to make this world better, ensuring your time on earth remains memorable for you and yours.

 Final Words

-The King of Pentacles represents complete mastery in your life due to a strong grasp of finances and wealth.
+The King of Pentacles represents complete mastery in your life stemming from a strong grasp of finances and wealth.
 You are able to follow your dreams and make provisions for the things you care deeply about because you have the resources to do so.

-Reversed, it represents a failure to of the above, and may also point to a failure to grasp the difference between wealth and true value.
+Reversed, it represents a failure to do the above, and may also point to a failure to grasp the difference between wealth and true value.